Group of seven young adults standing on a forest path surrounded by autumn-colored trees, smiling and relaxing during a hike.

 Co-supervised by Dr. Greg Mitchell at Environment and Climate Change Canada

 Lily is interested in conservation research that has a broad impact.
 Her research is taking place within former agricultural properties in Norfolk County that have been restored to grassland habitats by the Nature Conservancy of Canada.
-She is looking to understand the use of different nectar resources by monarchs (Danaus plexippus) and other butterflies, and other restoration decisions on pollinator recovery.
+She is looking to understand the use of different nectar resources by monarchs (Danaus plexippus) and other butterflies, as well as exploring other restoration decisions on pollinator recovery.

 Nicole Kester